Jamugurihat: Shukleswar Dewalaya

 It was built by King Rudrasingha situated in Kochgaon.

+Baneswar Dewalaya

+The Baneswar Temple or Devaloya is a temple dedicated to Lord Shiva.
+It was also built by King Rudrasingha at Ahom Era.
+It is situated in the village Bahboria Gaon [Jamugurihat].

 Bura Gosain Dewalaya

 It was also built by King Rudrasingha at Ahom Era.
 It is situated in Nandikeswar gaon.

 Norowa Than

 Located at Dhekerigaon, near Karchantola.
 Years ago the Mahapurush Shankardeva trained baishnavi Culture to bhaktas.
 There is an oldest well in the area, which was used by Shankardeva for drinking water.

 Cultural Centre of Jamugurihat

 Bapuji Bhawan Natya Samaj

 Bapuji Bhawan Natya Samaj is a Society of Jamugurihat which is situated at Near Evening daily Market and in front of Jamuguri Govt.
 Hospital.
 This bhawan has a Committee who are care the bhawan.
 They are arranged some drammer and other programme in this Bhawan.

 Abhijatri Kala Kendra

 It is the main Cultural Institute of Jamugurihat.
 It is situated at the main centre of Jamugurihat side of National Highway 15 (India) and in front of P.W.D.
 Bungalow Jamugurihat.
 Abhijatri Kala Kendra trained the students of Jamugurihat in various cultures like Satriya Nitya, Vocal, Drama, Art etc. which develop the students in cultural line.